ShadowNinja/LuaBot/plugins.md

 	value that will usually have spaces and it's the last argument, since quotes aren't necessary.
   * `word`    - A single word.
 Like `string` but may not contain spaces.
+  * `nick`    - A nickname, uses the caller's nickname if available and a nickname isn't passed.
+  * `channel` - A channel, this uses the channel that the command was called in if no valid channel name is passed.

 #### Argument Table